This interview is from The Comics Journal #42 (October 1978)

 Special thanks go to Ed Via, Ralph Graves, and John Dawson, who helped formulate questions for the panel, and who also joined Pierce and me onstage for the, ahem, interview.

-This interview was transcribed but Jim Dawson and edited by Gary Groth.
+This interview was transcribed by Jim Dawson and edited by Gary Groth.

 DAVE WENDELKEN: We're going to be looking at several types of questions.
 This week's major theme has been the question, “Yeah, but is it art?” which has changed somewhat during the week to the question of “Yeah, but is it good?”
 We're also going to look at some of the nuts and bolts of Marvel Comics and your favorite characters.
 I'd like to start off with a general question: in some of your writings, you've mentioned that comics are, in essence, a mirror that reflects our times, and my question is, what is it that Marvel Comics tells us?